xxhp/JBSignatureController/README.md

 Example
 =======

-See the example provided in the source code.
+A working example is provided in the project's source.

 Contributing
 ============

-Feel free to submit pull requests!
+1. Fork it!
+2. Make your changes in a new branch
+3. Submit a pull request